Phone-GWP-group

 A few other facts about packaging

-Although often seen as boring (or overlooked altogether), there are some surprisingly interesting facts about packaging you may like:
+Although often seen as boring (or overlooked altogether), there are some surprisingly interesting facts about packaging you might like:

 Ecommerce loyalty